GabiMonteiros/decolonizing-our-image/README.md

-<h1 align="center">Decolonizing Our Image Website Project</h1>
+<h1 align="center">🌿Decolonizing Our Image Website Project🌿</h1>
-<h3 align="center">The website is being developed for a personal research which I started 5 years ago.
-Based on the comparison of structure of images from the past centuries and the present day.
-Highlighting that racism is aesthetic and is the perpetuation of a structural image system that has been repeated since colonial times is a sophisticated way of controlling the images of everyone who does not look like the colonizers. </h3>
+<h3 align="center">The website is being developed for a personal research based on the comparison of structure of images from the past centuries and the present day.</h3>

 ##
 <h3 align="left">Technologies:</h3>